collective-soundworks/soundworks/README.md

     The `travelTimeMax` property contains the maximum travel time for a message to go from the client to the server and back, among the latest ping-pong exchanges.

 ##### ServerSync

+The `ServerSync` module extends the `ServerModule` base class and takes care of the synchronization process on the client side.

 ###### Methods